 The course serves as an introduction to research methodology in social and behavioral science research.
 Students will learn hypothesis formation, literary research, data collection, and data analysis.
 In addition, students will be trained to critique literature and utilize theory in research.
 Students will be exposed to both qualitative and quantitative research methodologies.
 Throughout the course, students will study research and sampling techniques, research designs, and levels of measurement.
-Cross-listed with PY300.
-Prerequisites: CJ 101 and CJ 201.
-3 Hours
+This course is cross listed with PY 300.
+Prerequisites: CJ 101 and CJ 201